About Us

 Welcome to the Faculty of International Studies

-Meiji Gakuin University’s pioneering Faculty of International Studies was established in 1986, and it celebrated its 35th anniversary in 2016.
+Meiji Gakuin University’s pioneering Faculty of International Studies was established in 1986.
+It will celebrate its 40th anniversary in 2025.

-The forces of globalisation continue to strengthen the mutual integration of peoples and regions around the world.
-With an eye towards the society of tomorrow, the Faculty strives to educate capable people who can actively contribute to a diverse range of fields and activities in and outside of Japan.
+The forces of globalization continue to strengthen the mutual integration of peoples and regions around the world.
+With an eye towards the society of tomorrow, the FIS strives to educate capable people who can actively contribute to a diverse range of fields and activities in and outside of Japan.

 Questions for You